hsel-netsys/iceflow/doc/Nix-Developer-Guide.md

 1. Update the `src` attribute of the package in the `flake.nix` file as follows:
     - Update the `rev` to the git revision (commit hash or tag) you want to switch to.
     - Change a single character of the `hash` attribute (otherwise Nix will think that it doesn't have to redownload)
 2. Save and close the file and reload the Nix environment (will happen automatically when using direnv).
     This *will* fail, as the downloaded hash doesn't match, but the error message will provide you with the correct hash of the downloaded new revision.
 3. Update the `hash` attribute of the package again, this time using the hash given in the error message.
 4. Save and close the file again.
-This time, the build should succeed (assuming there are no actualy compilation issues).
+This time, the build should succeed (assuming there are no actually compilation issues).

 ### Defining a dependency
 Most basic dependencies are already available in the nixpkgs repository.